kroko/hela-tests/README.md

 #### About different runner scripts

 `run.sh` is wrapping binary within [`tput`](http://man7.org/linux/man-pages/man1/tput.1.html), where it cleans and locks terminal, hides terminal cursor.
-These things ar terminal specific, thus are not in code.
+These things are terminal specific, thus are not in code.

 ```sh
 ./run.sh --argumentA 1  --argumentB 2